scitran/client/Scitran-class.md

     instance: 'vistalab'
           fw: [1×1 Flywheel]
 ```
+The [authorization page](Authorization) describes how to create the information that permits you to interact with a Flywheel database (in this case 'vistalab').

 The scitran methods help you identify the contents of the database (search), get information about these objects (e.g., getfileinfo), download and read files stored in the data base.